 We are a registered charity and are based at Victoria University's Kelburn campus in Wellington.

-Our scientists believe that the key to fighting illness lies in harnessing the immune system, the body’s own natural defense against disease.
+Our scientists believe that the key to fighting illness lies in harnessing the immune system, the body’s own natural defence against disease.
 In addition to our drive for making important health discoveries, we are also committed to the development of New Zealand scientists and clinicians.

 Although completely independent, we maintain close collaborative relationships with tertiary institutions, Crown Research Institutes, hospitals and clinics throughout New Zealand.